desihall02-max/desihall02-max/README.md

 Loves exploring with cosmetics to express personality and nostalgic imagination.
 Eager to expand skills into trades like drywall and HVAC.
 My goals for 2026: landing my dream job as a fashion analyst.
 Next 3 year goal: Building my dream house.
-Feel free to contact me on GitHub or LinkedIn

 </p><p align='left'> You can view my resume <a href='https://drive.google.com/drive/folders/1L5UL67hN0aM0LRDjznS3woNSHGLP7MWf?usp=drive_link ' target=_blank><u>here</u>.</a></p>
 ## Some of my Github Stats